jyangfsu/jyangfsu.github.io/_pages/about.md

 Most of my previous work has focused on using statistical tools to understand the spatial and temporal patterns of groundwater geochemistry and its controlling factors.
 I’ve also studied uncertainty analysis and sensitivity analysis in hydrological modeling.
 I study topics including numerical simulation of flow and solute transport in saturated and unsaturated porous media; uncertainty assessment of hydrologic parameters, conceptual models, and scenarios; risk analysis and decision-making under uncertainty;
 geostatistical methods for site characterization and contaminant remediation; and stochastic methods in groundwater hydrology.
 I also often focus on high performance computing using state-of-the-art algorithms and tools.

-**Ph.D.
-Dissertation:**
-<a href='https://jyangfsu.github.io/Thesis.pdf'>Methods and applications of multi-model global sensitivity analysis for identifying controlling processes in subsurface hydrological modeling</a>

-**Presentation Slides:**
-<a href='https://jyangfsu.github.io/Slides.pdf'>Presentation slides for Ph.D. dissertation</a>

 My background and history
 ======
 I received my Bachelor’s Degree in [Yangtze University](http://yangtzeu.edu.cn/) at June 2013, and then entered into China University of Geosciences to pursue my doctoral degree.
 I joined [The Department of Scientific Computing](https://www.sc.fsu.edu/) at [Florida State University](https://www.fsu.edu/) at February 2018 as a Visiting Scholar, working with [Prof. Ming Ye](https://people.sc.fsu.edu/~mye/).
 For just under six months after my visiting, I returned to CUG, and then joined [The Department of Earth, Ocean, and Atmospheric Science](https://www.eoas.fsu.edu/) at Florida State University at March 2019 as a Laboratory Assistant.
 I came back to CUG at November 2020 and expected to get my doctoral degree at December 2021.